Cooperative Breakdown of the Oscillator Blockade in the Dicke Model

 While the requirement for strong spin-oscillator coupling has made it challenging to implement the QDM directly, emulating it by a cold gas coupled to an optical cavity \cite{Domokos2002, Nagy2010, Baumann2010, Klinder2015} or by Raman transitions \cite{Dimer2007, Zhiqiang2017} have become promising routes.
-In addition, trapped ions offer a platform with excellent control for the implementation of spin-boson models \cite{Retzker2007, Pedernales2015, Lemmer2017} where the QRM and QDM have recently been realized \cite{Lv2018, Safavi2017}.
-However, while these models describe a priori closed systems that are solely governed by a Hamiltonian, real systems exhibit open-system behavior.
-The resulting non-equilibrium dynamics can enrich the phase diagram and lead to novel phase transitions \cite{Diehl2008, Morrison2008, Verstraete2009, Kessler2012, Lee2014, Genway2014, Zou2014, Carmichael2015, Hannukainen2017, Hwang2018}.
+In addition, trapped ions offer a platform with excellent control for the implementation of spin-boson models \cite{Retzker2007, Pedernales2015, Aedo2018, Lv2018, Lemmer2018} where the QRM and QDM have recently been realized \cite{Lv2018, Safavi2018}.
+However, while these models describe a-priori closed systems that are solely governed by a Hamiltonian, real systems exhibit open-system behavior.
+The resulting nonequilibrium dynamics can enrich the phase diagram and lead to novel phase transitions \cite{Diehl2008, Morrison2008, Verstraete2009, Kessler2012, Lee2014, Genway2014, Bhaseen2014, Zou2014, Carmichael2015, Hannukainen2017, Hwang2018}.
 In such dissipative phase transitions, the first of which have recently been demonstrated experimentally \cite{Brennecke2013, Fink2017, Fitzpatrick2017, Rodriguez2017, Fink2017b}, the discontinuity is not in the ground state of the Hamiltonian, but in the steady state of the Liouvillian.
-It is therefore widely believed that, while the ground state of a closed-system model may be difficult to prepare \cite{Safavi2017}, the driven-dissipative evolution of an open-system can freeze out phase transitions such as the SPT in steady state \cite{Buchhold2013, Kirton2016, DallaTorre2016, Larson2017}.
-Recently, a new type of dissipative phase transition, the so-called ``breakdown of the photon blockade'' has been studied in the driven Jaynes-Cummings model, giving rise to highly-excited steady-state phase \cite{Carmichael2015, Fink2017}.
+It is therefore widely believed that, while the ground state of a closed-system model may be difficult to prepare \cite{Safavi2018}, the driven-dissipative evolution of an open system can freeze out phase transitions such as the SPT in steady state \cite{Buchhold2013, Kirton2016, DallaTorre2016, Larson2017}.
+Recently, a new type of dissipative phase transition, the so-called ``breakdown of the photon blockade'' has been studied in the driven Jaynes-Cummings model, giving rise to a highly excited steady-state phase \cite{Carmichael2015, Fink2017}.

-In this Letter, we present a novel dissipative phase transition in the Dicke model which leads to a non-steady phase.
-This phase transition is of first order and is found in addition to the second-order superradiant phase transition (see Fig. \ref{fig:breakdown}).
-As underlying mechanism we identify the breakdown of the oscillator blockade in the steady superradiant phase.
+In this Letter, we present a novel dissipative phase transition in the Dicke model which leads to a nonsteady, runaway phase.
+This ``breakdown phase transition'' (BPT) is found in addition to the steady-state superradiant phase transition [see Fig. \ref{fig:breakdown}].
+As an underlying mechanism we identify the breakdown of the oscillator blockade by the anti-Jaynes Cummings terms of the QDM.